williamdemeo/math2130-spring2018/homework/README.md

 **Section 6.1:** 16, (27), 28, (30)
 **Section 6.2:** 10, 12, (13), 16, 24, (33)
 **Section 6.3:** 6, 8, 12, (13), 16

+---

+## HW 12

+**Due Wednesday, May 2**

+**Section 6.4:** 4, 8, 12, 16, 18,
+**Section 6.5:** 4, 8, 10, 18.

+**Note:** HW 12 may be submitted anytime before  Friday, May 4, 3pm.
+If you don't have it ready to turn in during Wednesday's class, please drop your completed homework off in my office (Math Room 202) sometime before 3pm on Friday, May 4.
+(Slip it under the door if no one is in the office when you arrive.)